-- ANTH 210 Cultural Anthropology or SOC 200 Introduction to Sociology (both are required for the missions concentration) - BTM 213 Christian Doctrine - □ COMM 212 or COMM 213 - □ PSY 200 General Psychology (optional for the missions concentration) - □ GRK 301/302 Elementary Greek or HEB 301/302 Classical Hebrew for Beginners, or another foreign language as approved by the program faculty
+- ANTH 210 Cultural Anthropology or SOC 200 Introduction to Sociology (both are required for the missions concentration) - BTM 213 Christian Doctrine - Gome 212 or COMM 213 - □ PSY 200 General Psychology (optional for the missions concentration) - □ GRK 301/302 Elementary Greek or HEB 301/302 Classical Hebrew for Beginners, or another foreign language as approved by the program faculty

-Genera Il Requirements for Christian Ministry 39-41
+I Requirements for Christian Ministry 39-41

-BTM 315 Social Justice in the Gospels and the Prophets & the 21 st Century 3
+BTM 315 Social Justice in the Gospels and the Prophets & the 21 st Century .
+3

-BTM electives at the upper division level 6
+BTM electives at the upper division level .
+6

-CW 225 The Worshipping Community 2
+CW 225 The Worshipping Community .
+2

-BTM 346 Orality: 50 Biblical Stories Essential for Ministry 3
+BTM 346 Orality: 50 Biblical Stories Essential for Ministry .
+3

-BTM 470 Leadership Skills for Ministry 3
+BTM 470 Leadership Skills for Ministry .
+3

-CM 495 Internship 6
+CM 495 Internship .
+6

-CM 499 Senior Capstone 2
+CM 499 Senior Capstone .
+2

-CM or CW electives at the upper division level 2
+CM or CW electives at the upper division level .
+2

-Choose one of the following 3
+Choose one of the following .
+3

 BTM 324 History of Theology

 HIST 331 History of Christianity I

 HIST 332 History of Christianity II

-Choose one of the required concentrations listed below9 -11
+Choose one of the required concentrations listed below9- 11

+BTM 315 Social Justice in the Gospels and the Prophets & the 21 st Century BTM electives at the upper division level CW 225 The Worshipping Community BTM 346 Orality: 50 Biblical Stories Essential for Ministry BTM 470 Leadership Skills for Ministry CM 495 Internship CM 495 Internship CM 499 Senior Capstone CM or CW electives at the upper division level Choose one of the following BTM 324 History of Theology HIST 331 History of Christianity I

 Christi an Apologetics Concentration.
 9

-BTM 335 Connecting with a Skeptical World 3
+BTM 335 Connecting with a Skeptical World

-PHL 320 Philosophy of Religion 3
+PHL 320 Philosophy of Religion

-Choose one of the following 3
+Choose one of the following

 COMM 325 Argumentation and Debate

 PHL 420 Christian Ethics and Social Responsibility

-Missie 11

-ns Concentration.
+Missio ns Concentration.
+11

 BTM 204 Introduction to Missions

 COMM 220 Intercultural Communication

-SOC 410 Global Issues
+SOC 210 Global Issues

-Choose one of the following 2
+Choose one of the following2

-RELS 210 The Abrahamic Faiths of Judaism and Islam
+RELS 210 The Abrahamic Faiths of Judaism, Christianity, and Islam

-RELS 220 Living Religious Traditions of East Asia
+RELS 230 World Religions

 Pastor al Ministry Concentration 9

 Choose one of the following

 CM 315 Church Planting and Turning Around Hurting Churches

 BTM 335 Connecting With a Skeptical World

-BTM 380 Preaching 3
+BTM 380 Preaching

 BTM 450 Pastoral Ministry

-Ministry Concentration
+Youth Ministry Concentration 9

-Choose one of the following 3
+Choose one of the following

 CM 315 Church Planting and Turning Around Hurting Churches

 BTM 335 Connecting With a Skeptical World

 CM 430 Small Groups and Discipleship

-CM 360 Principles of Youth Ministry 3
+CM 360 Principles of Youth Ministry

-Choose one of the following 3
+Choose one of the following

 BTM 380 Preaching

 BTM 450 Pastoral Ministry